 Some exit agencies will even go as far as partnering with sketchy third party services to strengthen their guarantees.
 But the people managing a handful of these operations are usually connected to the ploy.
 Many of these organizations have a vague process, so it’s important that you ask the right questions and verify as much information as you can before making any commitments.
 Oftentimes these types of companies only accept clients from referral sources in order to avoid a transactional relationship with the client.
 They do a very good job of protecting themselves from potential legal issues while claiming they have the ability to block creditors from reporting.

 Further research shows that people have actually gone to jail in the past for making eerily similar claims.
 All they were doing was filing false police reports that claim identities were stolen and reporting it to credit bureaus to block credit reports.
 This is not legal and unknowingly ties the timeshare owner to the illegal activity.
 Fractional owners in search of the best timeshare exit option tell us their credit has been guaranteed by one of our competitors all the time.
 But they’re never able to tell us exactly how something like this will take place.

-The simple fact they announced that they’ve “teamed up with the number one travel fulfillment company in the world to give its members the world’s best, authentic, discounted travel,” tells us they’re prepared to target current customers with new offers down the road.
 When it comes to unethical sales practices in the timeshare exit industry, this is one of the oldest tricks in the book.
 Avoiding relationships and creating obscure partnerships screams dubious activity.